GT-ARC/IoT-VET/README.md

 ### Smart Factory Scenario

-10 training modules in the domain of factories are designed as an interconnected set of hands-on exercises.
-The individual modules can be developed by different students or student groups in a class to collectively realize a "smart factory" IoT scenario, as depicted in the figure.
+*10 training modules* are designed as an interconnected set of hands-on exercises in the domain of factories.
+The individual modules can be developed by different students or student groups in a class to collectively realize a "smart factory" IoT scenario, as depicted in the following figure.

 <img align="right" src="figures/smart_factory_scenario.jpg" width="500">